 The variety of ecological communities and open spaces results in a healthy diversity of wildlife in Duanesburg.
 In addition to the many common mammals found throughout the region, the increasing forestation in town has facilitated the return of woodland mammals such as fisher, bobcat and black bears and possibly even moose.
 In the southwestern part of town (south of I-88) and in other areas of neighboring Schoharie and Albany Counties, the NYS Department of Environmental Conservation is permitting hunting of black bears because of increasing bear populations and expanding range.

-In addition to providing improved habitat for some species of large mammals, the increasing forested areas also provide improved habitat for breeding songbirds and other woodland bird species such as Wild Turkeys and Ruffed Grouse These forests also support bird species such as Sharp-shinned Hawk, Cooper’s Hawk, Northern Goshawk, Red-shouldered Hawk, Wood Thrush and Canada Warbler.
+In addition to providing improved habitat for some species of large mammals, the increasing forested areas also provide improved habitat for breeding songbirds and other woodland bird species such as Wild Turkeys and Ruffed Grouse.
+These forests also support bird species such as Sharp-shinned Hawk, Cooper’s Hawk, Northern Goshawk, Red-shouldered Hawk, Wood Thrush and Canada Warbler.
 Eagles are commonly viewed now as they use Schoharie Creek and the other large waterways in the Town.

 The many large wetland areas in town also support a wide variety of wildlife that may include at-risk bird species such as American Bittern, Least Bittern, and Northern Harrier.
 Wetland areas appear to be expanding due to increasing beaver populations and a decrease in agricultural activities.